corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Security and Encryption.md

 - CSE
 	- Data is encrypted by client and never decrypted by the server but by a receiving client
 	- Could leverage Envelope Encryption
+	- With Client-Side Encryption, the server doesn't need to know any information about the encryption scheme being used, as the server will not perform any encryption or decryption operations.

 - KMS: Manage encryption keys
 	- Fully integrated with IAM for authorization
 	- Able to audit KMS Key usage using CloudTrail
 	- Seamlessly integrated into most AWS services (EBS, S3, RDS, SSM...)
+	- Automatic Rotation on your KMS Key, the backing key is rotated every 1 year
 	- Never ever store your secrets in plaintext, especially in your code!
 		- KMS Key Encryption also available through API calls (SDK, CLI)
 		- Encrypted secrets can be stored in the code / environment variables